Nnamdi-spl/Ansible/README.md

 # Ansible
 This is an Ansible Repository for backup scripts for configuring splunk servers hosted in the cloud.
-Three linux are host on AWS.
+Two linux servers are hosted on AWS.